MiSikora/laboratory/library/docs/gradle-plugin.md

     // Sets visibility of a feature flag to be either 'public' or 'internal'. 'true' by default. isPublic = false

-    // Informs plugin to add 'ValueA' value to the generated feature flag and set it as a default value.
+    // Informs plugin to add 'ValueA' option to the generated feature flag and set it as a default option.
-    // Exactly one of the feature values must be set with this function. withDefaultOption("ValueA")
+    // Exactly one of the feature options must be set with this function. withDefaultOption("ValueA")

-    // Informs plugin to add 'ValueB' value to the generated feature flag. withOption("ValueB")
+    // Informs plugin to add 'ValueB' option to the generated feature flag. withOption("ValueB")

-    // Informs plugin to add 'Firebase' value to the list of sources controlling this flag.
+    // Informs plugin to add 'Firebase' option to the list of sources controlling this flag.
-    // Adding any source automatically adds 'Local' value to the source enum.
+    // Adding any source automatically adds 'Local' option to the source enum.
     // Any custom 'Local' sources are ignored by the plugin. withSource("Firebase")

-    // Informs plugin to add 'Aws' value to the list of sources controlling this flag and to set is a default value.
+    // Informs plugin to add 'Aws' option to the list of sources controlling this flag and to set is a default option.
-    // At most one of the source values can be set with this function.
+    // At most one of the source options can be set with this function.
-    // By default 'Local' sources are considered default values. withDefaultSource("Aws")
+    // By default 'Local' sources are considered to be default options. withDefaultSource("Aws")
   }